About the Report

 Renters with the lowest incomes face the greatest challenge in finding affordable housing.
-A renter earning the federal minimum wage would need to work 127 hours per week to afford a two-bedroom rental home or 79 hours per week to afford a one-bedroom rental home at the average fair market rent.
+The average minimum wage worker must work nearly 97 hours per week to afford a two-bedroom rental home or 79 hours per week to afford a one-bedroom rental home at the average fair market rent.
 In no state can a person working full-time at the federal minimum wage afford a two-bedroom apartment at the Fair Market Rent.
 In only 218 counties out of more than 3,000 nationwide can a full-time worker earning the minimum wage afford a one-bedroom rental home at the Fair Market Rent.

 In most areas of the U.S., a family of four with poverty-level income earns no more than $26,500 and can afford monthly rent of no more than $663.
 The national average fair market rent for a one-bedroom home is $1,061 per month and $1,295 for a two-bedroom home, far from affordable for a family in poverty.